 Climbing up was easy but sharp, due to the waves hitting the rocks for years and I cut up my hands pretty good but the climb up several stories was worth it looking down at the kayak floating in the water.

-What better time but to jump into the water.
-I jumped.
-Plunging into the ocean from a cliff jump felt so good on the hot day and it is always a thrill jumping off a high place into water below.
+What better time but to jump into the water, so i did!
+Plunging into the ocean from a cliff jump felt so good on the hot day and it is always a thrill jumping off a high place into the beautiful water below.

 By now the sun was starting to set so we started to make our way back towards those two secluded beaches we passed on our way out.
 This was yet another good snorkeling spot with an abundance of good coral and loads of tropical fish.